Seneca-ICTOER/CSP451/docs/tutorials-github/20-github-actions.md

 description: TBD
 ---

 > :sparkles: This page borrows most of its content from [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)to give you some basic understanding about GitHub Actions.
-For a more comprehensive reference about GitHub Actions, refer to [Learn GitHub Actions](https://docs.github.com/en/actions/learn-github-actions)
+For a more comprehensive reference about GitHub Actions, refer to [Learn GitHub Actions](https://docs.github.com/en/actions/learn-github-actions).

+> :sparkles: You can learn about the syntax of workflow files in [Understanding the workflows Files](https://docs.github.com/en/actions/using-workflows/about-workflows#understanding-the-workflow-file) and explore [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).
+You can also learn the basics of Context in [GitHub Actions Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts).

 ## Workflow Automation